suhanijagotra/food-delivery-services/README.md

 Author- Suhani Jagotra

+This website template for MyOnlineMeals.com employs HTML for structuring content, CSS for styling elements, and JavaScript for interactivity.
+It utilizes semantic tags, media queries, and flexbox for responsiveness.
+Images, background images, and Google Fonts enhance visual appeal.
+Form elements facilitate user interaction and feedback collection.

 This is a website template for an online food delivery service in India called MyOnlineMeals.com.
 The website is designed to provide information about the company's services, cater to potential customers, and offer a platform for contacting the company.

 The homepage (section id="home") welcomes visitors with a prominent heading and introductory text.
 It also includes a call-to-action button prompting users to order food.
 The background image adds visual appeal to the page.